 Infrastructure Report Card

-The report card is one of our key projects.
+The Report Card is one of ASCE’s key projects.
 It serves an important role in raising public awareness and providing elected officials the necessary tools to support infrastructure funding.
-As civil engineers in the state of Texas, we have a responsibility to safeguard the life, health, and welfare of the public.
-We believe part of this responsibility includes providing the public and our elected leaders with critical information about the current state of our infrastructure.
+As civil engineers in the state of Texas, our members have a responsibility to safeguard the life, health, and welfare of the public.
+We believe part of this responsibility includes providing the public and our elected leaders with critical information about the current state of the State’s infrastructure.

-View the Full 2021 Texas Infrastructure Report Card
+WHAT: News Conference on the 2025 Texas Infrastructure Report Card

 Every four years, the ASCE Texas Section’s Infrastructure Report Card (IRC) Committee is charged with preparing a Texas Infrastructure Report Card update.
-The 2021 report grades were released February 2021 and this report card will be an important advocacy tool used to support the ASCE Texas Legislative Drive-In during the 87th Texas Legislative Session and beyond.
+The 2025 Report grades are released February 2025 and this Report Card will be an important advocacy tool used to support the ASCE Texas Legislative Drive-In during the 89th Texas Legislative Session and beyond.

-Our 55 member-committee collected and compiled available state-wide data, developing a written summary for each category, then analyzed the available information to assign a grade based on ASCE’s pre-determined criteria.
-ASCE Global provided a number of tools and templates to help with the development of state report cards.
-The final Texas report card was also reviewed by ASCE’s Committee on America’s Infrastructure, the group behind the National IRC.
+Our 60-member committee of volunteers collected and compiled available statewide data, developing a written summary for 16 categories, then analyzed the available information to assign a grade based on ASCE’s pre-determined criteria.
+ASCE Global provided a number of tools and templates to help with the development of state Report Cards.
+The final Report Card for Texas was also reviewed by ASCE’s Committee on America’s Infrastructure, the group behind the National IRC.

-The report card is divided into infrastructure categories, such as drinking water and dams, and provides a wide range of solutions for raising the grades.
-Although some of the low grades presented in the report card seem negative, that’s not the case.
-Our agencies and engineers in the great state of Texas have the technical abilities to design innovative, resilient, and effective infrastructure.
-Sometimes, however, we have limited funding for new infrastructure and maintenance and operations of existing infrastructure.
+The Report Card is divided into infrastructure categories, such as drinking water and dams, and provides a wide range of solutions for raising the grades.
+Although some of the low grades presented in the Report Card seem negative, that’s not the case.
+Our agencies and engineers all across this great State have the technical abilities to design innovative, resilient, and sustainable infrastructure.
+However, we often have limited funding for new infrastructure and maintenance of existing infrastructure.

 Previous Report Cards